Kabnoory/Messenger-Chatbot/README.md

 #### Future Improvements:
 - Increase number of iterations, since I currently don't have enough computation power or resources to run more iterations fast.
 - Adding more data from other social media applications like Whatsapp.

+#### Notes:
+English is not my first language, so some of the bot responses are not in English and won't be understood by people who speak different languages than I do.